microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

 ..  glossary::
     :sorted:

+    ReadOnly
+        A **Boolean** value that indicates that, for this user, the file cannot be changed.

+    RestrictedWebViewOnly:
+        A **Boolean** value that, when set to ``true``, will cause Office Online to hide any UI to download the file or to open it in another application.

     UserCanAttend
         A **Boolean** value that indicates that the user has permission to view a :term:`broadcast` of this file.